thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 WantedBy=multi-user.target
 ```

-13. **Optional** since i'm using virtual machines, and i have low RAM memory i would like to disable the graphical mode of my server, linux systems have the following init values: (after this step if needed you can low down the server RAM to 1536 MB)
+13. **Optional**: since I'm using virtual machines, and I have low RAM memory, I would like to disable the graphical mode of my server.
+Linux systems have the following init values: (after this step if needed you can low down the server RAM to 1536 MB)

 >- 0 – Halt.
 >- 1 – Single-user text mode.